-- Create a microclimate in public realm spaces and streets which encourages use and enjoyment. - Provide key views and relationships that assist in orientation and legibility. - Create highly utilised and valued public realm streets and spaces.
+- Create a microclimate in public realm spaces and streets which encourages use and enjoyment. - Provide visual connections to the river park through public open spaces (as shown on Figure 7). - Provide key views and relationships that assist in orientation and legibility. - Create highly utilised and valued public realm streets and spaces.